Amy Davies explains the strengths, weaknesses and key differences between these two types of camera: the DSLR (aka

 There’s also an abundance of excellent DSLR models available from the second-hand market as photographers find themselves upgrading to mirrorless.
-DSLR lenses are also generally cheaper too for the same reasons.
-That said, mirrorless has been around for long enough that there’s plenty of second-hand deals to be had there too – it always pays to shop around.
+DSLR lenses are also generally cheaper too, for the same reasons.
+That said, mirrorless has been around for long enough that there are also great second-hand deals to be had there – it pays to shop around.

-If you’re a hobbyist on a budget, a DSLR can be an excellent idea for learning the ropes if you don’t want to spend too much money.
-One of the key factors is lens choice, which is far wider for Nikon and Canon DSLRs, and at much lower used prices.
-Check out some of the best Nikon F mount lenses and best Canon EF lenses for a guide to what to buy, though cheaper ‘consumer grade’ lenses will get you started at a much lower cost.
+If you’re a hobbyist on a tight budget, a DSLR can be an excellent idea for learning the ropes.
+One of the key factors is lens choice; being far wider for Nikon and Canon DSLRs, and at much lower used prices.
+Check out some of the best Nikon F mount lenses and best Canon EF lenses for a guide to what to buy, though cheaper ‘consumer grade’ lenses will get you started at much lower cost.

-Older and broader ecosystem of lenses and accessories
+Older and broader choice of lenses and accessories

-In the early days of mirrorless cameras, the surrounding ecosystems of lenses and accessories was somewhat limited.
-These days, this is far less of an issue as several mirrorless systems have been around for over a decade and now have much more scope with these.
-There are notable exceptions among some new Canon RF APS-C cameras like the Canon EOS R7, Canon EOS R10 or Canon EOS R50 have a limited number of RF-S lenses; currently, we are up to four with the very recent launch of the super-lightweight RF-S 10-18mm F4.5-6.3 IS STM wide zoom.
-Until the range improves, you can get a much better choice of Canon EF-S DSLR lenses.
+In the early days of mirrorless cameras, the market for lenses and accessories was somewhat limited.
+Several mirrorless systems have been around for over a decade and now have much more scope with these.
+There are notable exceptions among some new Canon RF APS-C cameras, however, like the Canon EOS R7, Canon EOS R10 or Canon EOS R50, which currently have limited options for RF-S lenses; currently, we are up to four with the very recent launch of the super-lightweight RF-S 10-18mm F4.5-6.3 IS STM wide zoom.
+Until the range improves, there is a much better choice of Canon EF-S DSLR lenses.

-Other line-ups, such as the Fujifilm X series, the Sony Alpha series and the Panasonic / OM System series have a huge selection of lenses for consumers to choose from.
+Other line-ups, such as the Fujifilm X series, the Sony Alpha series and the Panasonic / OM System series have a huge selection of lenses.